Board of Directors

 - Renewable Energy

-Subcommittees can be formed at any time to deal with specific items.
+Subcommittees may be formed at any time to deal with specific items.

 Vicki’s career focused on business and the arts, where she started regular audio guide services to describe exhibits for visitors to public art galleries, museums and tourist sites throughout Australia and New Zealand.
 Subsequently Vicki ran her own arts consultancy and became a Regional Museum Advisor to local government before ‘retiring’ to rural Eureka.
 She has an extensive voluntary background, serving on many community arts and environment boards including community radio station 2MBS-FM, the Women’s College Foundation Sydney University, The Wilderness Society Newcastle, Art Gallery Society of NSW, Geneethics Sydney, NORPA and more.
 In response to the threat of climate change, Vicki founded Climate Action Newcastle to empower the community.
 She continues her climate work by encouraging businesses to install solar through her non-profit campaign 100 Go Solar and, with others, helping to finance commercial installations.
 As a founding director and chair of Zero Emissions Byron Limited Vicki brings skills in governance, business and strategic planning, donor and fundraising programs, writing and marketing to the Board.